 5. Value for money

 Higher education is a big investment of time, money and effort, one that you’ll hope will be worth its cost, so it’s a good idea to look at value for money when researching US university rankings.

-Simmons University in Boston has been ranked #31 ‘Best Value’ University in the USA (U.S. News & World Report 2021), and The University of Tulsa comes in at #55.
+Simmons University in Boston has been ranked #31 ‘Best Value’ University in the USA (U.S. News & World Report 2021).

 This is calculated using the school’s academic quality as indicated by its 2021 U.S. News Best Colleges ranking, and the 2019-2020 net cost of attendance for a student who received the average level of need-based financial aid.
 So, if a program is highly ranked and has a lower cost, then you’re getting great value for money!